Pisces-Project/Pisces/docs/source/reference/extensions/simulation/ics/initial_conditions_overview.rst

 .. important::

     The :class:`InitialConditions` class is designed to be subclassed if necessary to provide additional functionality specific to a simulation code or frontend.
-However, the base class provides all the core functionality needed to create, manage, and inspect initial conditions across a wide range of astrophysical simulations.
+Generally, you will use the :class:`InitialConditions3DCartesian`, which provides the specific case of 3D Cartesian coordinates.
+However, if you need a different coordinate system or dimensionality, you can create your own subclass of :class:`InitialConditions` and implement the necessary methods or use one of the existing subclasses.

     Before setting up your initial conditions, look at the frontend for your simulation code in :mod:`~pisces.extensions.simulation.frontends`.
 If your frontend requires a specific